Guidance on antibiotics

 - Tetracycline, and

-A number of different tetracycline regimens have been used against trachoma.
-The one most often used now is 1% tetracycline eye ointment (TEO), morning and evening, every day, for six weeks.
+1% tetracycline eye ointment (TEO) should be given, morning and evening, every day, for six weeks.

 It is administered as a ribbon of ointment into the lower conjunctival sac of each eye.

 - Two tubes of TEO should be given to the patient or their carer, and the technique to put it in should be demonstrated.

 - TEO is not easy to use.
 The ointment is an irritant so it stings when it is put in.
 It is messy to put in and it blurs vision for a few minutes after application.